oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 * SRv6 support for L3VPN (Github issue #15): SRv6-based BGP services including L3VPN, whose procedures are defined in {{?RFC9252}}
 * Improving Multicast Support:
      + For L3VPN with multicast, one implementation has reported that Cisco MVPN augmentation were added to include various profiles ( ipmsi and spmsi ) .
 There is YANG module from IETF as of today that supports full MVPN/SPMSI/IPMSI under L3NM directly.
 Standardized profiles are required to be added.
-* Extend guidance of how the network models can be used to and operationalize Inter-AS VPN options (A, B, and C as defined in RFC 4364) using the L3NM framework.
+* Extend guidance of how the network models can be used to and operationalize Inter-AS VPN options (A, B, and C as defined in {{?RFC4364}}) using the L3NM framework.

 ### L2NM Enhancements